Plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-docx-template.rst

 Create PDF from DOCX template in Power Automate (Microsoft Flow) and Azure Logic Apps
 ====================================================================

+.. note:: There is a more simple way to create Word and PDF documents from a template and use the result in Power Automate if needed.
+Please, check `how to do that with the help of the Plumsail Documents processes <../../../user-guide/processes/examples/create-pdf-from-docx-template-processes.html>`_.

 This article demonstrates how to generate PDF document from a DOCX template with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 We will firstly generate DOCX document from a template.
 Then we will convert it to PDF.
 In this article, we will generate PDF invoice based on some data.
 This is how our final PDF file looks: